 For insurance purposes, your family must hold a valid Community League Membership to your local community.

 Capilano Playschool is a member of the Alberta Government Childcare Subsidy Program.
-See below for more information.
+Scroll to the bottom for more information on this service.

 To register for Capilano Playschool please see the following registration package.
 Please complete your registration form and return it with the registration fee (the $50 registration administration fee guarantees a spot for your child.
 It is a non-refundable deposit).